 - 1. At the Welcome prompt, type Next (or n for short) or press Enter to continue with the installation process.
-The Oracle Home directory prompt is displayed. - 2.
-Specify the Oracle Home directory that serves as the central support directory for all products installed on the target system.
-For details about the Oracle Home directory, see Section 1.7.1, "Choosing a Oracle Home Directory".
-If Oracle Home directories exist on your system, a list of the directories is displayed, as shown in Listing 5-2 Choose a Oracle Home Directory.
+The Oracle home directory prompt is displayed. - Specify the Oracle home directory that serves as the central support directory for all products installed on the target system.
+For details about the Oracle home directory, see Section 1.7.1, "Choosing an Oracle Home Directory".
+If Oracle home directories exist on your system, a list of the directories is displayed, as shown in Listing 5-2 Choose an Oracle Home Directory.

-- To use an existing Oracle Home directory, type the number associated with the desired Oracle Home directory.
-If your application server is WebLogic 9.2.1, select the associated existing Oracle Home. - To create a new Oracle Home directory, type 1 or press Enter.
+- To use an existing Oracle home directory, type the number associated with the desired Oracle home directory.
+If your application server is WebLogic 9.2.1, select the associated existing Oracle home. - To create a Oracle home directory, type 1 or press Enter.

-If there are no Oracle Home directories on your system, or you have selected to create a new Oracle Home, the installation program is displayed, as shown in Listing 5-3 Choose a Oracle Home.
+If there are no Oracle home directories on your system, or you have selected to create a Oracle home, the installation program is displayed, as shown in Listing 5-3 Choose an Oracle Home.

-Listing 5-2 Choose a Oracle Home Directory
+Listing 5-2 Choose an Oracle Home Directory